RAJBAPU/tigerHallTech/README.md

   }
 }

-3. /tigers/sightings: POST to store tiger sightings
+3. /tigers/sightings: POST to store tiger sightings.
+Images are stored like the asked size ie 250*200
 Request:
 {
     "tigerId": 1,